Mirissa is a small city on the southern coast of Sri Lanka and is known for its good nightlife and surfing.

 #7 Experience Sri Lanka’s beach party’s

 The fun doesn’t end when the sun sets in Mirissa.
-Although it is still very laidback, you will always have somewhere to party in this small town.
+Although it is still quite laidback, you will always have somewhere to party in this small town.

 They have a rotating schedule for parties among the beachside bars, most of which offer happy hour during sunset.

-PRO-TIP: Make sure not to miss the live bands (and delicious pizza) at Doctor’s House if you are in Marissa on a Saturday.
-Come before 6pm to avoid the que.
+PRO TIP: Make sure not to miss the live bands (and delicious pizza) at Doctor’s House if you are in Mirissa on a Saturday.
+Come before 18:00 to avoid the queue.